ren-phua-o/oxford-ppe-notes/211010 Ethics/211017 Options and Demandingness/230730 Options and Demandingness Outline v2.md

 ## Demandingness
 - Simple act consequentialism appears to be too demanding in a straightforward sense: it requires agents to bear unreasonably high costs.
-	- Illustrate with the Bodybuilder and the Workman, or with the Philosophy Student and the Young Oncologist.
+	- Illustrate with the Philosophy Student and the Young Oncologist.
+(See below for cases.)
 - Sobel argues that the crude demandingness objection is not an independently forceful objection to consequentialism because it presupposes a prior break with consequentialism.
 	- The demandingness objection finds that the costs that consequentialism requires agents to bear are unreasonable.
 	- But the costs that non-consequentialist theories permit to befall others are also significant.
 	- If the costs that consequentialism requires agents to bear are unreasonable, then these costs must be smaller than those that non-consequentialist theories require.
 	- Any reason for thinking that these latter costs are smaller is patently non-consequentialist.
 Two such reasons are that the costs that a moral theory permits to befall some person are smaller than the costs that a moral theory requires some person to bear, and that persons have certain rights.
-	- Illustrate with the Bodybuilder and the Workman, or with Sally and Joe.
+	- Illustrate with Sally and Joe.
 - Simple act consequentialism appears to be too demanding in that it requires that agents step aside from their ground projects too often or too readily.
 	- A person's ground projects are the identity-conferring commitments that constitute what that person takes his life to be about.
 These include our convictions, goals, and special relationships.
-	- Illustrate with the Bodybuilder and the Workman.
+	- Illustrate with Birthday Cake
 - Sobel would argue that the "substantive" integrity objection is not an independently forceful objection to consequentialism because it presupposes a prior break with consequentialism.
 	- The "substantive" integrity objection finds the cost that consequentialism requires agents to bear, specifically their stepping away from their ground projects, unreasonable.
 	- But the costs that non-consequentialist theories require others to bear, specifically their being unable to pursue their ground projects, are also significant.